Hills North District

 Compiled and presented in profile.id by .id, the population experts.

-The major differences between Hills North District's individual incomes and the City of Onkaparinga's individual incomes were:
+The major differences in year of arrival data in the population between Hills North District and the City of Onkaparinga are: